foreverallama/readmat/docs/subsystem_data_format.md

 #### Other Regions

 The 6th and 7th offset values indicate other metadata regions whose purpose is unknown.
+These offsets are not present in earlier version of `FileWrapper__` metadata, and is probably related to the handling of certain special types of objects.

 The last offset points to the end of this cell.

 ### Cell 2 - Padding

 Cell 2 is always tagged as `miMATRIX` of `0 bytes`.
 This is most likely used to pad between metadata cells and field content cells.
+It's actual purpose is unknown.

 ### Field Content Cells